Brandon Kramer, Ph.D.

-Currently, Brandon spends most of their time working on multidisciplinary team science projects.
-Since graduating, Brandon has worked on collaborative projects - both in and outside of UVA - that examine international collaboration networks in open-source software development, the political history of nutrition science, the rise of “diversity” in biomedical research, the use of machine learning to predict gentrification and emerging employment areas, and a project on economic mobility.
-As a result, I have experience in network/graph analysis, natural language processing, regression, probabalistic record linkage, data visualization, geospatial mapping, survey design and implementation, as well as a number of qualitative strategies like content/discourse analysis and interviewing.
+In my present role at the UVA Biocomplexity Institute, I spend most of his time working in a multidisciplinary team science environment.
+Since graduating, Brandon has worked on collaborative projects - both in and outside of UVA - that examine international collaboration networks in open-source software development, the political history of nutrition science, the rise of “diversity” in biomedical research, the use of predictive modeling to evaluate risk of gentrification and emerging employment areas, and a project investing how built infrastructure shapes economic mobility across three states.
+I have experience in network/graph analysis, natural language processing, regression, probabalistic record linkage, data visualization, geospatial mapping, survey design and implementation, as well as a number of qualitative strategies like content/discourse analysis and interviewing.

 Before moving to Biocomplexity, I collaborated with several research groups in graduate school.
 Using an experimental framework, my colleagues Kristen Springer (Rutgers), Mary Himmelstein (Kent State) and I studied how masculinity threats impact young men’s biological stress reactivity as well as the impact that this may have gendered disparities in health outcomes.
 During this project, I became interested in how scientific practices and technologies shape biomedical knowledge production.
 To supplement this biosocial training, I worked under Guggenheim fellows Rebecca Jordan-Young (Barnard) and Katrina Karkazis (Amherst), getting exposure to qualitative methods like interviews and content analysis as well as feminist and critical race frameworks, while contributing as a research fellow for their National Science Foundation-funded book project on testosterone.